Advanced Skills & Practical 2 - CHE00034I

-This module builds on the Stage 1 modules Introductory Skills & Practical 1, and Introductory Skills & Practical 2, and on the Stage 2 module Advanced Skills & Practical 1, in complementing the core theoretical content of the Chemistry degree programme by further developing the skills that students require in order to become a professional chemist.
+This module builds on the Stage 1 modules Introductory Skills & Practical 1, and Introductory Skills & Practical 2, and on the Stage 2 module Advanced Skills & Practical 1, in complementing the core theoretical content of the Chemistry degree programme by further developing the skills that students require to become a professional chemist.

 Occurrence | Teaching period |